gmc-code/PC-Python/docs/python_files/xml_files.rst

             .. tab-item:: Q1

-                Write a definition to append the employee data from a python dictionary to the xml and use it to add the employee dictionary: {"firstName":"Jane","lastName":"Austin","gender":"Female"}
+                Write a definition to append the employee data from a python dictionary to the xml and use it to add the employee dictionary: {"firstName":"Jane","lastName":"Austin","gender":"Female"} using a tag of "writer"

                 .. code-block:: python